 A utility should evaluate customer satisfaction for all of its smart energy programs to ensure programs are meeting customer needs and expectations.
 Customer feedback surveys are one way to gauge customer satisfaction and collect information that can be used to improve customer experience.
-A utility should describe and/or attach supporting materials, examples, or documentation of one or more methods it uses to collect and evaluate customer satisfaction.
+A utility should describe and/or attach utility-specific supporting materials, examples, or documentation of one or more methods it uses to collect and evaluate customer satisfaction.
+If your utility conducts a customer satisfaction survey or the survey is conducted through a third party, please attach a copy of the survey that references any smart energy programs or initiatives.